ethereum-optimism/docs/pages/operators/chain-operators/tools/Deployer.md

 > Deploying an OP Stack chain can require significant gas.
 Ensure your deployer wallet has at least 3.5 ETH for deployment on mainnet or testnet.
 The exact amount will vary based on gas prices and configuration.
 >

 The base use case for `op-deployer` is deploying new OP Chains.
-This process is broken down into three steps:
+This process is broken down into four steps:

 ### `init`: configure your chain